Why You Need to Ask Clarifying Questions in Conversations

 When we learn to ask clarifying questions we can decrease misunderstandings.

-When we say something like, “did you mean to say that I’m bad at keeping house?” we are letting the other person know what we heard.
+Let’s say our spouse says, “ugh, the dogs shed so much!”
+When we follow up with something like, “did you mean to say that I’m bad at keeping house?” we are letting the other person know what we heard.
 When we ask clarifying questions we give the other person the opportunity to set things straight and rephrase what they are trying to say.

-Interpersonal skill directly affects successful relationships.
+Interpersonal communication skills directly affect successful relationships.
 Effective communication is a primary part of developing interpersonal skills.

 Misunderstandings